Link groups of 4-manifolds: Introduction

 \section{Introduction}

-Maps of surfaces and more general $2$-complexes have classically been used to define invariants of topological spaces, for example the fundamental group and the first homology group of a space.
-More generally, one gets the quotients of ${\pi}_1 X$ by the terms of its lower central, and also derived, series if one considers based loops in a space $X$ modulo loops bounding maps of certain special $2$-complexes, gropes \cite{FQ}.
+Maps of surfaces and of more general $2$-complexes have been classically used to define invariants of topological spaces, for example the fundamental group and the first homology group of a space.
+More generally, one gets the quotients of ${\pi}_1 X$ by the terms of its lower central series if one considers based loops in a space $X$ modulo loops bounding maps of certain special $2$-complexes, gropes \cite{FQ}.
+From this perspective gropes interpolate between surfaces (null-homology) and disks (null-homotopy).

-On the geometric side, surfaces play a central role in $4-$dimensional topology, in both smooth and topological categories.
-However it has been a common theme that the geometry of surfaces and of more general $2-$complexes is not sufficiently flexible to reflect the rich structure of $4-$manifolds and their invariants.
-For example, consider a $4-$manifold $(M,\partial M)$ with a handle decomposition with $0-$, $1-$ and $2-$handles.
-Rather different $4-$manifolds of this type may be homotopy equivalent to a given fixed $2-$complex.
-A basic feature that enables this (and makes the structure of $4-$manifolds so rich) is that the attaching maps of $2-$handles may be homotopic but not isotopic.
+This paper introduces the notion of a {\em Bing cell}, which may be viewed as a geometric dual to a grope.
+The origin of this construction is in Milnor's theory of link homotopy \cite{Milnor1}.
+The idea in the definition of a Bing cell is to treat a collection of $2$-handles attached to a homotopically essential link on an equal footing with an actual $4$-dimensional $2$-handle $D^2\times D^2$, see section \ref{outline sec} for a more detailed outline of the construction.
+A Bing cell is not a $2$-complex, rather it is a $4$-dimensional handlebody with a $2$-dimensional spine where the $4$-dimensional thickening plays an important role.

-This paper introduces the notion of a {\em flexible cell}, designed to enrich the standard $2-$cell with some of the features of $4-$dimensional handlebodies.
-In an analogy with the fundamental group, we define the {\em link group} ${\lambda}(M)$ of a $4-$manifold $M$ as based loops in $M$ modulo loops bounding flexible cells.
-Therefore the link group ${\lambda}(M)$ reflects certain aspects of the handle structure of a $4-$manifold $M$.
-Although their definition makes sense in any dimension, the link groups are a non-trivial theory only in dimension $4$, and they are {\em not} in general a homotopy invariant of a $4-$manifold.
+In an analogy with the fundamental group, the {\em link group} ${\lambda}(M)$ of a $4$-manifold $M$ is defined as based loops in $M$ modulo loops bounding Bing cells.
+The resulting invariant ${\lambda}(M)$ reflects certain aspects of the handle structure of a $4$-manifold $M$, and it is not correlated with the homology group $H_1(M)$.
+Although their definition makes sense in any dimension, the link groups are a non-trivial theory only in dimension $4$, and they are a topological but {\em not} in general a homotopy invariant of a $4$-manifold.